brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-10-how-to-delete-all-photos-and-get-off-google-photos.md

 For Google One Subscribers, you do get the opportunity to talk to an actual person from Google Support.
 From my interaction, I learned that, in India, due to the new Reserve bank of India eMandate, Google can’t automatically charge you for your subscription and change to a different plan.
 You’ll have to cancel your current subscription and re-subscribe with the desired Plan.

-Block of Images in your Browser Settings, and try the List View instead of Thumbnails.
+Tip: Block images in your Browser Settings, and try the `List View` instead of `Thumbnails`.
 It will make it faster for you to select and delete.
 Best of luck and I hope it goes well for you.

 As of Jun, 2021, I have decided to stay with the [Google One](https://one.google.com) Plan of 100GB and stay within that limit.